templado/documentation/README.md

 Next we initialize a SnippetListCollection.
 The "applySnippets" method that we use further down expects this collection as its only parameter.
 So even if we are only adding one Snippet, it is still necessary to create the collection.

-Now we turn our code fragment into a DOMNode.
+We create our wrapped partial code string, using the Templado namespace, and then we turn our code fragment into a DOMNode.
 There are obviously many different DOMNodes objects, and ways to create them.
-In this example we use a DOMDocumentFragment.
-This is accomplished by creating a new PHP DOMDocument, using the "createDocumentFragment" method to get the actual fragment, and then passing in our code using the "appendXML" method.
+In this example we use a DOMDocument.
+This is accomplished by creating a new PHP DOMDocument, and using the "loadXML" method.

-Once we have a DOMNode, we can instantiate a new SimpleSnippet, which has two construction parameters.
+Once we have a DOMNode, we can instantiate a new TempladoSnippet, which has two construction parameters.
 The first parameter is the target id.
 In our example we reference the "header" div.
-The second parameter is the fragment, which will be appended to the element of the target id (**if it exists**).
-As we just pointed out, this parameter is expected to be a DOMNode.
+The second parameter is the partial code (DOMNode), which will be appended to the element of the target id (**if it exists**).

 Now we simply add the Snippet to our Collection, and call the "applySnippets" method to complete the process.

-The final rendered page looks like this:
+The final rendered page in our example looks like this:

 ```
 <?xml version="1.0" ?>